elliwadler/Techdemo_wadler/README.md

 ### GET /setup
 Sets up the database by creating a cats table if it does not exist.

-### GET /ping
-A simple health check endpoint that responds with 'pong!'.

 #### Put /:id
-A simple Endpoint to update cats.
+Updates information about a cat based on the provided :id.
+Requires a JSON payload with the updated name and breed of the cat.

+#### Delete /:id
+Deltes the cat with the defined Id.

-## Git Hub Action
+## Git Hub Action Worfflow

-In the deploy.yml are two Jobs defined.
+The jobs defined in the depoy.yml file are triggered when a new tag is pushed.
+In the deploy.yml file, two jobs are defined:

-#### 1. Test Job
+1. Test Job
+Sets up a PostgreSQL Docker container.
+Clones the repository.
+Sets up Node.js.
+Executes the tests.

-    Sets up a PostgeSQL Docker Image.
-Then clones the repository, then setup node and then the tests are executed.
-After the tests are finished the PostgreSQL container will be stopped and removed.
+After the tests are finished, the PostgreSQL container is stopped and removed.

-#### 2. Deploy Job
+2. Deploy Job

-    When the tests succeeded an image of the application will be builded and pushed to docker hub.
-The tag of the image will be based on the tag which is pushed to gitHub.
+When the tests succeed, an image of the application is built and pushed to Docker Hub.
+The tag of the image is based on the tag pushed to GitHub

-## Push Code to the Repository
+## Push a new Tag

-git tag -a v{version Number} -m "commit message" git push origin v{version Number} git push
+1. Create a new tag for the version: git tag -a v{version Number} -m "commit message"
+2. Push the tag to GitHub: git push origin v{version Number}

+## Docker Infrastructure
+My Docker application consists of three containers orchestrated using Docker Compose:

+1. **PostgreSQL Container (`db`):**
+   - Internally, the PostgreSQL service is accessible on its default port `5432` within the container.

+2. **Application Container (`app`):**
+   - Externally, the Node.js application is accessible on the host machine at `http://localhost:13000`.
+   - This is achieved through port mapping, where the host's port `13000` is mapped to the container's port `3000`.

+3. **Watchtower Container (`watchtower`):**
+   - Does not expose any ports externally; it communicates with Docker to monitor and update containers.

 ## References
 - https://www.youtube.com/watch?v=sDPw2Yp4JwE